Karimunjawa Guesthouse Options

 Here you can rent a budget double room for IDR 200,000 (€14) per night.

-Karimunjawa Guesthouse Options – Asari
+Karimunjawa Guesthouses – Asari

 If we return to Karimunjawa, we would probably choose to stay at the Cocohuts and the Asari guesthouses.